 Don’t get surprised when you hear the voice of a street vendor selling boza in cold evenings in Turkey.
 I feel like I’m in a time machine travelling to old days, to Ottoman Empire times whenever I hear his voice on our street.
 It was known as a great drink to warm and strengthen your body, so it was one of the ultimate foods for the Ottoman army.
 You don’t feel cold and you get stronger as you drink Turkish boza!
 What’s more, it is suggested to new moms since it increases breastmilk quite lot.

 What is Boza Drink?

-It is a malt drink made from bulgur and it’s so rich in carbs.
+Boza is a malt drink made from bulgur wheat and it’s so rich in carbs.
+It is one of the unique bulgur recipes in Turkey.
 It’s almost as thick as a pudding with a sweet and tart flavor.
 You might find it weird when you first try it, but then you easily become addicted before you realize!

 You don't need many ingredients to make Turkish boza.
 Plus, I think you won't have any difficulty in finding the ingredients although it is a traditional recipe.

 Turkish Boza is one of those very traditional drinks and it’s typically sold in winter although it’s not a hot drink.
 It’s associated with cold days and snow because it has a warming effect, but I think it would be a great summer drink too since it’s served cold.